Dayhike foods? You're kidding, right?

 However, I'm willing to overlook the name and focus on their taste.

-I was introduced to these bars on a back country trip through ANWR (Arctic National Wildlife Refuge), and they kept me fueled through 10 days to rugged terrain and temperature extremes.
+I was introduced to these bars on a back country trip through ANWR (Arctic National Wildlife Refuge), and they kept me fueled through 10 days of rugged terrain and temperature extremes.

 I couldn't decide!